 She worked as an Immigration Paralegal until she joined the United States Marine Corps in 2008, and served for four years as an officer in Afghanistan.
 For the past two years, Ms. Smith served as the Veterans Counselor and Board Secretary at Escondido Veterans Services.
 Her personal connection to fellow veterans and unwavering commitment to their well-being will make her especially effective in helping you, our client, obtain the benefits you deserve.

-Laura Pflugfelder is a Law Clerk with several years of business and legal experience.
+Laura Pflugfelder is an attorney with several years of business and legal experience.
 While studying at the University of San Diego School of Law, she interned for an Arizona Superior Court judge and worked as a Certified Legal Intern at the University of San Diego Civil Clinic, where she represented clients in court under the supervision of an attorney.
 After graduating from law school in 2013, Ms. Pflugfelder worked as a post-bar law clerk at the university’s Entrepreneurship and Tax clinics, which helped prepare her to assist veterans in navigating the often frustrating VA system.
 Her compassion for veterans, combined with her ability to decipher and explain legal language and processes, make her especially prepared to help you, our client, obtain the benefits you deserve.